usalko/fluent/doc/md/faq.md

 #### How to create an entity from a struct `T`?

 The different builders don't support the option of setting the entity fields (or edges) from a given struct `T`.
-The reason is that there's no way to distinguish between zero/real values when updating the database (for example, `&ent.T{Age: 0, Name: ""}`).
+The reason is that there's no way to distinguish between zero/real values when updating the database (for example, `&fluent.T{Age: 0, Name: ""}`).
 Setting these values, may set incorrect values in the database or update unnecessary columns.

 However, the [external template](templates.md) option lets you extend the default code-generation assets by adding custom logic.